kataw/kataw/test/__snapshot__/parser/expressions/arrow/invalid-cases.md

 ✖ Expression expected - start: 1370, end: 1373
 ✖ Expected a `;` - start: 1383, end: 1386
 ✖ Expected a `;` - start: 1398, end: 1401
-✖ The left hand side of the arrow is not destructible  - start: 1416, end: 1419 ✖ Expected a `;` - start: 1434, end: 1437
+✖ Arrow parameters can only contain a binding pattern or an identifier - start: 1405, end: 1415 ✖ Expected a `;` - start: 1416, end: 1419
+✖ Expected a `;` - start: 1434, end: 1437
 ✖ Expected a `;` - start: 1445, end: 1448
 ✖ Expected a `;` - start: 1458, end: 1461